PassiveLemon/nix-xl/README.md

 }
 ```
 - Libraries will automatically be enabled for plugins that depend on them.
-- All available libraries are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#libraries) with the following notes:
+- All available libraries are on the [official plugin repository](https://github.com/lite-xl/lite-xl-plugins?tab=readme-ov-file#libraries) exactly as they appear.
-  - Library names are exactly as they appear in the repository.

 # Todo
 Core: